 When using the products, at least the application conditions for activity against enveloped viruses must be selected!

 Treatment of dishes and cutlery does not require any alterations.
 They can be cleaned as usual with temperatures above 60 °C, since SARS-CoV-2 virus is relatively sensitive to high temperatures.
 An additional measure could be transportation of the wash ware to the dish washer in closed containers.

 Further useful links updated daily

 Up-to-date information can be found under the following links of the World Health Organisation (WHO) and the European Centre for Disease Prevention and Control (ECDC):

-It is also recommended to keep a minimum distance (at least 1.5 m) from other people and to wear mouth and nose protection where necessary.
+It is also advised to keep a minimum distance (1,5 meters or 5 feet) to other people and to wear proper face protection (surgical or FFP2 mask) where necessary.

 Below, you will find some information and materials on the topic of disinfection that may also be useful in the context of the COVID-19 pandemic.